Niix-Dan/CoordsObfuscator/README.md

 - Only obfuscate coordinates for teleport distances greater than 100 blocks.

 ### Usage
-1. Download the latest version of TeleportCoordProtector from the [Releases](https://github.com/Niix-Dan/CoordsObfuscator/releases) page.
+1. Download the latest version of CoordsObfuscator from the [Releases](https://github.com/Niix-Dan/CoordsObfuscator/releases) page.
 2. Place the downloaded `CoordsObfuscator.jar` file in your Minecraft server's `plugins` directory.
 3. Start your server to generate the default configuration files.
 4. Edit the configuration files to customize the plugin to your liking.